 You can purchase Appreciative Living: The Principles of Appreciative Inquiry in Personal Life on Amazon.

 13. Appreciative Inquiry in Higher Education: A Transformative Force

-This book shares the experiences and stories of two lifetime educators, Jeanie Cockell and Joan McArthur-Blair, who have been committed to integrating Appreciative Inquiry with higher education.
+This book shares the experiences and stories of two lifetime educators, Jeanie Cockell and Joan McArthur-Blair, who have committed to integrating Appreciative Inquiry with higher education.

 The book was created to be a thought-provoking piece with practical relevance.
 Authors suggest a need to re-examine the pillars of how our higher education model was constructed.